Nencihuatl (MH632v)

 Glyph or Iconographic Image Description:

-This black-line drawing of the compound glyph for the personal name Nencihuatl (perhaps "Lazy Woman").
+This black-line drawing of the compound glyph for the personal name Nencihuatl (perhaps "Useless Woman").
 The compound glyph includes the sign of nenetl (deity image, female doll, or woman's genitals), which can provide the phonetic syllable Ne- or Nen-.
 Here, this sign is a frontal view of a face and head.
 On the top of the head are two squared-off protrusions that are reminiscent of the ceramic dolls of women from an earlier time and/or some deities or supernaturals have them.
 The other element in the compound is the profile of a woman's (cihuatl) head looking toward the viewer's right.
 Her hairstyle, the neaxtlahualli, is the diagnostic indicator that this is a woman.
 This involves twisted locks that are tied in such a way as to have the ends stand up on each side of the forehead.

 Description, Credit: